 The Bottom Line

-So, is Thailand cheap?
+So, is Thailand cheap to travel?
 Although that depends somewhat on what you consider to be “cheap,” it’s difficult to travel in Thailand these days (in comfort, at least) and not spend a minimum of about 50 USD per person, per day.
 With this being said, Thailand remains a high value destination compared to places in Europe and North America, and while the cost is greater compared to neighboring countries, so too is the quality of services and amenities.
 Need help planning the ultimate trip to Thailand, regardless of your budget?
 Commission a custom Thailand itinerary today!